-Michael Cracas enters his fourth season as the Head Women’s Soccer Coach at Hiram College in 2018.
-In his first two seasons at the helm, Cracas has revamped the program, both on the field and in the classroom.
+Michael Cracas enters his fifth season as the Head Women’s Soccer Coach at Hiram College in 2019.
+In his first two seasons at the helm, Cracas revamped the program, both on the field and in the classroom.

 Hiram Highlights (2015-Pres.)